-As an IIP Gold accredited organisation we recognise our staff as central to achieving our purpose, and as outlined within our Equality, Diversity & Inclusion strategy we are committed to a culture built on principles of fairness and trust, where differences are celebrated, and every employee is valued.
-As part of this, it is important that we recruit, develop, and recognise our employees based on individual merit and regardless of personal characteristics such as race, disability, sex, age, and gender reassignment, as covered within the Equality Act (2010).
+As an IIP Gold accredited organisation and Disability Confident Employer, we recognise our staff as central to achieving our purpose.
+As outlined within our Equity, Diversity & Inclusion Plan and reflected in our One Raven Culture Framework, we are committed to a culture built on principles of fairness and trust, where differences are celebrated, and every colleague is valued.

+As part of this, we recruit, develop, and recognise our employees based on individual merit and regardless of personal characteristics such as race, disability, sex, age, and gender reassignment, as covered within the Equality Act (2010).
+We recognise mandatory gender pay gap reporting as an important step towards greater transparency and equality for women.